 I give lesson mostly to college student that major in computer science, Information Technology, Information Systems or any major that related to computer programming I teach by showing the students how to solve a problem then see if the students have some questions.

-Thousands of teachers can teach you C#.
+Thousands of tutors can teach you C#.
 Find private lessons closest to you.